zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Prerequisite

-* As specified in [method-get-delegation].
+* As specified in [get-delegation].

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [method-get-delegation].
+1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-delegation].

+2. Get IP addresses for any [in-bailiwick] name server names by running [get-ib-addr-in-zone].

+3. Merge the set returned with *Name Servers*.

-2. Extract the set of name server names ("Names") from *Name Servers*.
+4. Extract the set of name server names ("Names") from *Name Servers*.

-3. Get IP addresses for any [out-of-bailiwick] name server names in *Names* by running [method-get-oob-ips] with *Names* as input.
+5. Get IP addresses for any [out-of-bailiwick] name server names in *Names* by running [get-oob-ips] with *Names* as input.

-4. Merge the set returned with *Name Servers*.
+6. Merge the set returned with *Name Servers*.

-5. Return *Name Servers*.
+7. Return *Name Servers*.

 ### Outcome(s)